-All regular employees hired for the first time on or after July 1, 2013 and former employees who participated in the defined benefit program and the System 2000 program and were rehired on or after July 1, 2013 become members of the Contributory Hybrid Program as a condition to their employment.
+All regular employees hired for the first time on or after July 1, 2013, and former employees who participated in the defined benefit program and the System 2000 program and were rehired on or after July 1, 2013 become members of the Contributory Hybrid Program as a condition to their employment.
 In addition, employees who at June 30, 2013, were participants of previous programs became part of the Contributory Hybrid Program on July 1, 2013.
-Also, Act No. 3 froze all retirement benefits accrued through June 30, 2013 under the defined benefit program and, thereafter, all future benefits accruable under the defined contribution formula used for the System 2000 program participants.
+Also, Act No. 3 of April 4, 2013 (Act No. 3 of 2013) froze all retirement benefits accrued through June 30, 2013 under the defined benefit program and, thereafter, all future benefits accruable under the defined contribution formula used for the System 2000 program participants.

-(ii) Service Retirement Annuity Benefits
+Service Retirement Annuity Benefits